alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 #### template_type (optional)

-If omitted all templates are returned.
+If omitted, the method returns all templates.
 Otherwise you can filter by:

 - `email`
 - `sms`